yhbyhb/CarND-Vehicle-Detection/writeup.md

 # **Vehicle Detection**
-by Hanbyul Yang, Oct 6, 2017
+by Hanbyul Yang, Oct 12, 2017

-## Overview
+### Overview
 This is a project of Self-Driving Car Nanodegree Program of Udacity.

 The goals of this project is detecting vehicles of given image or videos that captured at driving car.
 Details of goals and steps are following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a Linear SVM classifier
-* Optionally, apply a color transform and append binned color features, as well as histograms of color to HOG feature vector.
+* Additionally, apply a color transform and append binned color features, as well as histograms of color to HOG feature vector.
 * Implement a sliding-window technique and use trained classifier to search for vehicles in images.
 * Run pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.